aditsachde/confidential-witness/README.md

 curl buoyant-breeze.itko.dev/witness/v0/logs
 ```

+Witness auditing information can be found [here](https://github.com/aditsachde/confidential-witness-audits/tree/main/buoyant-breeze).
+This information is fetched directly from GCP by a Github Actions workflow to ensure it has not been tampered with and refreshed every 24 hours.

 # How this works

 The private key of a witness needs to be protected from misuse.
 Armored witness does this by using a microcontroller and its related security features.
 This project attempts to provide similar guarantees by using GCP's confidential computing support.